 Overall this website is full of events and exhibitions that Gill has been involved with.
 There are many ways to be involved: having the initial idea, writing the catalogue essay, supporting the artist, or indeed being the curator.
-The exhibitions listed below vary but represent significant involvement.
+The exhibitions listed below represent significant involvement.
 See also other pages, particularly catalogues on the Writing page.

 2007 - CURRENT